mariocraft987/bark-coding/README.md

 <https://www.gnu.org/licenses/why-not-lgpl.html>.
 ```
 # Disclaimer
-Bark is not affiliated with Scratch, Turbowarp, nor PenguinMod.
-All credit for the idea goes to these founding organizations.
+Bark is not affiliated with Scratch, Turbowarp, or PenguinMod.
+The idea is the property of these founding organizations.